SpikingIntelligenceSystem/snn-mnist-classifier-project/README.md

 This project is part of my self-study in **neuromorphic computing, spiking neural networks, and machine learning**.

+**TL;DR**

+- Train a ReLU ANN and two SNN variants (single-step + temporal) on MNIST
+- Compare accuracy, training loss, and output spike patterns
+- Built with PyTorch + snnTorch as a self-study project in neuromorphic computing

 ---

 ## Project Goals